The Universal One-Loop Effective Action with Gravity

 { CERN-TH-2023-045}

 \begin{quote}

 We complete the so-called Universal One-Loop Effective Action (UOLEA) with effects of gravity and provide a systematic approach to incorporate higher dimensional operators in curved spacetime.
 The functional determinant stemming from the path integral is computed using the Covariant Derivative Expansion (CDE), in a momentum representation that does not rely on a specific choice of coordinate to be defined, as it often is.
-This very simple and efficient approach also manifests an interesting novelty as it allows to integrate out chiral fermions in curved spacetime in a direct manner.
-The presented method would very well fit in a code that performs CDE, offering the possibility to integrate out at one-loop fields on a curved spacetime background, including spin-2 fields, like the graviton.
-Eventually these results should provide an interesting way to study low energy effects of UV completions of gravity.
+This efficient approach manifests an interesting novelty as it allows to integrate out chiral fermions in curved spacetime in a direct manner leading to new operators involving the curvature, and provides a new alternative to the use of Feynman diagrams in that regard.
+The method presented would very well fit in a code that performs CDE, offering the possibility to integrate out at one-loop fields on a curved spacetime background, including spin-2 fields, like the graviton.
+Eventually these results should provide an interesting way to study low energy effects of UV completions of gravity. \end{quote}